telerik/blazor-docs/getting-started/vs-code-integration/share-to-repl.md

 1. Share Using the File Explorer Context Menu

-    To use Share to Telerik REPL for Blazor from the VS Code's file explorer's context menu:
+    To use Share to Telerik REPL for Blazor from the VS Code file explorer's context menu:

     * Right-click a `.razor` file in the files tree.
     * Select the Share to Telerik REPL for Blazor.